EmaSuriano/portfolio/src/content/blog/2026-08-31-making-a-personal-site-readable-to-llms.md

 ### 4. The Cloudflare dashboard, not more files

-This was the jump from **22 to 52**, and it was not a pull request.
+This was the jump from **22 to 52**, together with the sitemap, and it was not a pull request.

 The site is on Cloudflare Pages.
 Bot Fight Mode and a blanket "block AI bots" rule were eating GPTBot and friends before they ever saw `robots.txt` or `llms.txt`.
 I allowed AI search/agent bots in the dashboard and turned the fight-mode hammer off.

 Files I had already shipped started counting.
 If your agent-readiness score is stuck after you added `llms.txt`, check whether your WAF is eating the crawler.
-I lost a few days to that.
+That was the same afternoon.

 ### 5. Document the APIs I already had